DanielChen1234/projectGif/README.md

 This app was developed to query Giphy's API with search parameters inputted by the user.

-I decided that the project required two major components: Search.js; SortAndFilter.js; GifsLoader.js.
+I decided that the project required three major components: Search.js; SortAndFilter.js; GifsLoader.js.

 1) Search.js is the most complex of the components, where axios calls are made to the giphy API based on user input, number of gifs shown, and maturity ratings.